lackyband/gox/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/lackyband/gox.svg)](https://pkg.go.dev/github.com/lackyband/gox)

-A modular Go SDK for Bitrue Spot, USDT-M, and COIN-M Futures APIs.
+A modular and extensible Go SDK for cryptocurrency exchange APIs.

+Currently, gox provides full support for Bitrue Spot, USDT-M, and COIN-M Futures APIs, as well as Bitrue Copy Trading.
+The SDK is designed to be easily extended to support additional exchanges in the future.

 ## Repository